ffrankies/RNN-Research-Journal/README.md

     a loss of 0.390395.
 It may be higher than in the Vanilla RNN, but that's most likely because of the smaller anneal size.

+### Mar 06 2017

+*   Worked on data_utils.py, to create a dataset that will contain paragraphs as examples instead of single sentences.
+*   This was done by using python's regex library ('re') to split comments on the regex expression '\n+'.
+*   Tested script by making a dataset of paragraphs called paragraphs.pkl, from the same raw data of reddit comments.
+The resulting dataset contained 173645 paragraphs.
+*   Added functionality for saving stories as datasets.
+This was done assuming that each whole comment was a story on its own.
+*   Tested script by making a dataset of stories called stories.pkl, again from the same raw data.
+Stories dataset contains 10069 stories.
+*   Both paragraphs and stories appear to function properly.

 ---

 <a name="resources"/>